-As we touched on in the first blog on Google Analytics 4, GA4 is a data analytics software which helps businesses see and adapt to user behavior on their websites and apps.
-GA4, formerly known as the Google App + Web property, is the updated version of older analytics programs like Universal Analytics.
-As we touched on in the first blog on Google Analytics 4, GA4 is a data analytics software which helps businesses see and adapt to user behavior on their websites and apps.
-GA4, formerly known as the Google App + Web property, is the updated version of older analytics programs like Universal Analytics.
+GA4 is a web analytics platform which helps businesses see and adapt to user behavior on their websites and apps.
+GA4, formerly known as the Google App + Web property, is the updated version of older analytics programs viz.
+Universal Analytics.

 As a program, GA4 is a lot different than its predecessors in Google Analytics.
 Therefore, using the new version in conjunction with earlier versions may be the best strategy for getting used to the newer functions.